Real-time exciton dynamics in two-dimensional materials under ultrashort laser pulses: Results and discussion

 In Fig.~\ref{fig:beats} (top panel), we show our results for the time-dependent residual macroscopic polarization obtained using Eq.~\eqref{eq:polarization}.
 One can clearly see the quantum beats pattern with a period of approximately 16 fs, related to the relative positions of the excitonic peaks $b$ and $c$ as $2 \pi / 16$~fs $\approx 0.25$~eV. \\

 In the top row of Fig.~\ref{fig:beats_k}, we present the $\bm{k}$-space CB occupations at the time moments indicated by the vertical lines in Fig.~\ref{fig:beats}, calculated as

+We note that the times can be chosen differently as long as they correspond to a peak-node pair in the beat pattern.
 Based on the analysis of the BSE solutions obtained in Ref.~\cite{galvani_prb_2016}, the left and the right distributions can be attributed to the $2s$ and $2p$-$E'$ excitonic states, respectively, with the symmetry being partially broken by the $y$-polarized laser pulse.
 For completeness, the bottom row of Fig.~\ref{fig:beats_k} shows the change in the state occupation relative to the ground state along the standard $\bm{k}$-path.
 We also observe charge migration in and out of the K point reported in Ref.~\cite{malakhov_commphys_2024}.
 Since the change in the charge density in real space involves integral contributions from all unit cells, the resulting distributions for both excitonic states look qualitatively the same: charge density oscillates between the B and N sites.
 Therefore, the real-space charge density plots are not shown here.

 To include additional excitonic states in charge migration dynamics, we change the central photon energy of the laser field from 6.12 eV to 3.06 eV.
 Two photons are now necessary to excite the system resulting in a change in the selection rules.
 The two-photon process can also trigger the formation of the $A_1'$ exciton~\cite{dresselhaus_group_2007}.
 Since the two-photon process is much less probable than the one-photon one, we adjust the field peak amplitude to 10$^{11}$~W/cm$^2$ to achieve the CB population comparable to the previous case of around 10$^{-3}$ excitations per unit cell. \\